nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 07 - The vi Editor.markdown

 ##

-15. Copy the _/etc/passwd_ file in the home directory by running the following command-line:
+15. Copy the _/etc/passwd_ file in the home directory by running the following command line:

 	`cd ; cp /etc/passwd .`